jean553/gitlab-runner-lambda-executor/README.md

 An attempt to create a Gitlab CI executor running builds into AWS lambda.

 ## TODO
- * handle Git through SSH into the Lambda,
  * find a way to get the `gitlab-ci.yml` commands from the Gitlab custom executor script (they are passed... this way `/builds/root/test"\necho $\'\\x1b[32;1m$ echo "Hello world"\\x1b[0;m\'\necho "Hello world"\necho $\'\\x1b[32;1m$ black .\\x1b[0;m\'\nblack .\n'`... so need to find a way to use that)

 ## Lambda configuration